8

 International Year One

-• Age – from 18 years old,
+• Age of students – from 18 years old,

-One-year courses of International Year One are suitable for foreign students who have a good knowledge base in the chosen profile, a high level of English proficiency, but are not yet ready for direct admission to a bachelor's degree.
+One-year courses of International Year One are designed for foreign students who have a good knowledge base in the chosen profile, a high level of English proficiency, but are not yet ready for direct admission to a bachelor's degree.
 This program is considered the first year of study at the higher education level, so upon successful completion of it, the student will go directly to the second year.

 Two specialties are available for study: